dzuelke/HadooPHP/README.md

 Assuming your job name is "TpsReportCount", run:

-    path/to/builddir/TpsReportCount.sh <HDFSINPUTDIR> <HDFSOUTPUTDIR>
+    path/to/builddir/TpsReportCount.sh <HDFSINPUTPATH> <HDFSOUTPUTPATH>

-You may also pass the path to a Hadoop config dir (similar to the `--config` argument of the `hadoop` binary):
+You may also pass the path to a Hadoop config dir (equivalent to the `--config` argument of the `hadoop` binary):

-    path/to/builddir/TpsReportCount.sh -c path/to/dir/with/remote-cluster-config <HDFSINPUTDIR> <HDFSOUTPUTDIR>
+    path/to/builddir/TpsReportCount.sh -c path/to/dir/with/remote-cluster-config <HDFSINPUTPATH> <HDFSOUTPUTPATH>